Can cannabinoids treat early symptoms of Parkinson’s?

 Here’s how and why it works:

-- Cannabis affects the endocannabinoid system (ECS) directly.
+- Cannabis affects the ECS directly.
 The ECS regulates the interaction between the mind and the body.
 It affects the nervous system, organ function, and even the immune system.
 It works to maintain homeostasis, a term which describes the state of balance of the internal environment.

-- Parkinson’s disease has a negative effect on the endocannabinoid system.
+- Parkinson’s disease has a negative effect on the ECS.
 Cannabinoid receptors are located in the brain’s basal ganglia.
 Depletion of dopamine due to Parkinson’s causes a weakening of the basal ganglia.
 This takes a cruel toll on the movement and mobility of a person with Parkinson’s.

 - This particular region of the nervous system is filled with CB1 receptors.
 CB1 receptors are G-proteins.
-Cannabinoids such as cannabidiol (CBD) and THC bind to these receptors.
+Cannabinoids such as cannabidiol (CBD) and tetrahydrocannabinol (THC) bind to these receptors.
 This binding helps alleviate symptoms associated with dopamine deficiency.

 - Re-regulation of these functions is made possible with the binding of CBD to the CB1 receptors.
 This can also jump-start the body into making good use of its own cannabinoids.

 - Cannabinoids do not just promote healthy function of the brain.
-They offer neuroprotective properties, safeguarding the neurons against aging and disease.
+They are known to offer neuroprotective properties, potentially safeguarding the neurons against aging and disease.

 - Protection of the neuron is vital to dopamine protection.
 One of the early signs of Parkinson’s disease is damage to the neurons.
-CBD oil can assist in combating neural damage, regulate the production of dopamine, and inhibit the progression of Parkinson’s disease.
+CBD oil may be able to assist in combating neural damage, regulate the production of dopamine, and inhibit the progression of Parkinson’s disease.

 A number of studies have been conducted on the effects of CBD on Parkinson’s disease.
 A 2015 study showed that CBD enhances the viability of cells, differentiation, and expression of synaptic proteins and axonal proteins.